- 1 What is a Rotary Pump?

 Rotary pumps are ideal for pumping oil and other viscous liquids.
 Rotary pumps are used in the engine room to handle lube oil and fuel oil, and they can handle liquids with a wide variety of viscosities.

 Advantages of Rotary Pumps

-To minimise leakage (Slippage) from the discharge side back to the suction side, rotary pumps are equipped with very limited clearance between moving parts and stationary parts.
+To minimize leakage (slippage) from the discharge side back to the suction side, rotary pumps are equipped with very limited clearance between moving parts and stationary parts.
 To ensure these clearances, rotary pumps are configured to run at low speeds.

 Higher speed activity induces corrosion and unnecessary wear, resulting in increased clearances and a reduction in pumping capability.

 - Automobile Air Suspension System, 3 Basic Components, and Working